 This post may contain affiliate links to awesome products that I love.
 I won't promote items that I don't use or think you'll find useful.
 The full disclosure policy can be found here.

 Fast forward to now.
-I very rarely sleep past 6, and most mornings I am awake around 4:30AM.
-I became a morning person out of necessity, but over the past year of consistently waking up early I have realized that I am far more productive.
+I very rarely sleep past six, and staying up late doesn’t sound fun at all.
+I became a morning person out of necessity, but over the past few years of consistently waking up early, I have realized that I am far more productive with me time.
 I firmly believe that waking up early leads to a productive day.
-Here are the lessons that I have learned in how to be a morning person.
+Here are the lessons that I have learned about how to be a morning person.

 How to be a morning person

 1. Drink some coffee

 Or some green tea, or water with lemon.
 Whatever gets you going in the morning.
 For me, it’s definitely coffee, although I am trying to cut back on my caffeine intake.
 It isn’t just the caffeine (although caffeine certainly helps) but also the routine of doing the same thing, first thing every morning.